 Purpose: Used to Qualify for Medicaid While Protecting Assets

 The purpose of a MAPT is to help a Medicaid applicant qualify for Medicaid by preventing the trust’s assets from being counted as an available resource.
 But transfers to a MAPT must be made before the look back period.

 Qualify for Medicaid.
-The reason you might want to qualify for Medicaid is to so Medicaid can pay for your long-term care.
+Medicaid is the main way in which middle class people pay for long term care.
 Most people don’t have long-term care insurance.
 Medicare does not meaningfully cover long-term care.

 Protect Assets.
-You use a MAPT to help you qualify for Medicaid so you can preserve some of your assets.
+A MAPT helps the creator qualify for Medicaid so the creator can preserve some assets.
 Assets that are transferred to a MAPT should not1 count as an available resource for purposes of Medicaid eligibility.

 A MAPT can protect some or all of the trust’s corpus, depending on when the transfer was made.
 If the transfer was made outside of the look back period, then the entire corpus may be protected.
 If the transfer is made within the look back period, then a portion of the corpus may be protected.

 |Transfer made outside of look back period?||Entire corpus may be protected||Portion of corpus may be protected|

 A properly drafted trust will minimize the likelihood that Medicaid will count the assets that are transferred to the trust as a resource, but there is no guaranty.
 Medicaid frequently makes new arguments to challenge irrevocable trusts.
 If the applicant cannot resolve an issue with Medicaid, then the applicant must litigate it in court, where there is no guarantee of prevailing.